Piinut4312/SlimyProject/README.md

 There are also some other slime-related contents such as new biomes and mobs.
 Explore the world to find out more!

 ## Features
--Vanilla slime balls and magma creams are now throwable -9 new variants of slime balls
+- Vanilla slime balls and magma creams are now throwable
+- 9 new variants of slime balls
--2 new biomes
+- 2 new biomes
--1 new structure that contains custom loots
+- 1 new structure that contains custom loots
--2 new mobs
+- 2 new mobs
--Many new blocks and items
+- Many new blocks and items
--New game mechanics, such as upgrading slime balls and slime ball cultivation
+- New game mechanics, such as upgrading slime balls and slime ball cultivation

 ## Versions
 This is a Fabric mod.
 There is no Forge version of this mod.